Master's Programme in Battery Technology and Energy Storage

 All of the courses are given by active researchers in the field, which guarantees your knowledge and understanding of the latest research.
 Several courses have guest lecturers from industry, while some courses include projects and industrial visits.

 The courses are organised and supported by a variety of teaching methods, but with a strong emphasis on student-active learning and hands-on experiences.
 Interactions with other study programmes, are a natural part of the education.
 Several courses are studied in parallel.
-The programme takes place in Uppsala, including some visits to other sites.
-The language of instruction is English.
+The programme takes place in Uppsala, including also the possibility of visits to other sites.

 Examples of jobs suited for graduates of the programme: